-And the people of this commonwealth have also a right Lagislature to enjoin to, and do, invest their legislature with authority to enjoin attendance thereon. upon all the subjects an attendance upon the instructions of the public teachers aforesaid, at stated times and seasons, if there be any on whose instructions they can conscientiously and conveniently attend.
+And the people of this commonwealth have also a right to, and do, invest their legislature with authority to enjoin thereon. upon all the subjects an attendance upon the instructions of the public teachers aforesaid, at stated times and seasons, if there be any on whose instructions they can conscientiously and conveniently attend.

-Provided, notwithstanding, that the several towns, par- Exclusive right ishes, precincts, and other bodies politic, or religious socie- gious teachers ties, shall, at all times, have the exclusive right of electing accured. their public teachers, and of contracting with them for
+Provided, notwithstanding, that the several towns, par-ishes, precincts, and other bodies politic, or religious socie-of electing relties, shall, at all times, have the exclusive right of electing their public teachers, and of contracting with them for their support and maintenance.

-And all moneys paid by the subject to the support of Option as to public worship, and of the public teachers aforesaid, shall, later may be if he require it, be uniformly applied to the support of the public teacher or teachers of his own religious sect or denomination, provided there be any on whose instructions he attends; otherwise it may be paid towards the support of the teacher or teachers of the parish or precinct in which the said moneys are raised.
+And all moneys paid by the subject to the support of Option as to public worship, and of the public teachers aforesaid, shall, whom parochial taxes may be if he require it, be uniformly applied to the support of the paid, unless, etc. public teacher or teachers of his own religious sect or denomination, provided there be any on whose instructions he attends; otherwise it may be paid towards the support of the teacher or teachers of the parish or precinct in which the said moneys are raised.

-And every denomination of Christians, demeaning them- An demonstrate selves peaceably, and as good subjects of the common-protected. wealth, shall be equally under the protection of the law: 8 Met.
-182. Subordination and no subordination of any one sect or denomination to of one sect to another shall ever be established by law.]
+And every denomination of Christians, demeaning them-selves peaceably, and as good subjects of the commonwealth, tions equally shall be equally under the protection of the law: and no SMet.
+102. Subordination shall be equally under the protocol of another of one set to subordination of any one sect or denomination to another of one set to another pro-biblied.

 IV.
-The people of this commonwealth have the sole Right of self and exclusive right of governing themselves, as a free, government of go sovereign, and independent state; and do, and forever hereafter shall, exercise and enjoy every power, jurisdiction, and right, which is not, or may not hereafter be, by them expressly delegated to the United States of America, in Congress assembled.
+The people of this commonwealth have the sole Right of self. and exclusive right of governing themselves, as a free, secured. sovereign, and independent state; and do, and forever hereafter shall, exercise and enjoy every power, jurisdic-tion, and right, which is not, or may not hereafter be, by them expressly delegated to the United States of America, in Congress assembled.

-V. All power residing originally in the people, and Accountability of all officers. being derived from them, the several magistrates and etc. officers of government, vested with authority, whether legislative, executive, or judicial, are their substitutes and agents, and are at all times accountable to them.
+V. All power residing originally in the people, and Accountability being derived from them, the several magistrates and of all officers, officers of government, vested with authority, whether legislative, executive, or judicial, are their substitutes and agents, and are at all times accountable to them.

 VI.
-No man, nor corporation, or association of men, Servi have any other title to obtain advantages, or particular and exclusive privileges, distinct from those of the computing the only title to munity, than what arises from the consideration of services rendered to the public; and this title being in should and unnatural. nature neither hereditary, nor transmissible to children,

-Objects of government; right of people to institute and change it. or descendants, or relations by blood, the idea of a man born a magistrate, lawgiver, or judge, is absurd and unnatural.
+No man, nor corporation, or association of men, Services ren-dered to the have any other title to obtain advantages, or particular public being the to many title to munity, than what arises from the consideration of serneither hereditary, nor transmissible to children, or descendants, or relations by blood, the idea of a man born a magistrate, lawgiver, or judge, is absurd and unnatural.